 Rubber

 Climbing shoe rubber is an esoteric subject.
 Should you buy Vibram XS Edge or XS Grip?
 Stealth HF or Stealth C4?
 What about proprietary blends like Trax and Science Friction?
 The rubber is what will actually stick to the rock, so this is incredibly important, right?
 Yes, but maybe not as important as you think.
 All rubbers try to find some balance on the sticky-durable continuum.
 Some, like Science Friction, go hard to the sticky side, while others, like Sportiva’s proprietary FriXion RS, gravitate to the more durable side.
 Either way can make sense depending on your priorities.
 In fact, we know many a male climber who wears the women's version of their favorite Sportiva shoe (such as the Otaki or Miura VS), as most are made with a stickier rubber (XS Grip 2) than the men’s version (XS Edge).
-Just understand that there is a tradeoff: the grippier your rubber, the shorter it will last.
+Just understand that there is a trade-off: The grippier your rubber, the shorter it will last.
 The longer it lasts, the less sticky it will be.

 But because you asked (you did, right?), we do have our preferred brands and models of rubber.
 A quick check of the comparison table above is a dead giveaway: Vibram and Stealth are our clear favorites.
 We especially like the consistent performance of the XS Edge and XS Grip from Vibram, along with Five Ten’s Stealth C4.
 Butora’s Neo Fuse is quickly earning our allegiance as well.
 And, of course, when you bust through the rubber, it doesn’t mean you have to retire your shoe.
-Resolers aren't difficult to find these days—Rock and Resole in Boulder, CO, is one of the most widely known—and most even give you the option to change the kind of rubber that’s on your shoe.
+Resolers aren't difficult to find these days—Rock and Resole in Boulder, Colorado, is one of the most widely known—and most even give you the option to change the kind of rubber that’s on your shoe.

 Fit and Sizing